-As innovation and customer focus are key parts of our strategy to create long-term value, we aim to attract, motivate, develop, and retain talented employees at all levels who are aligned with and passionate about our Purpose.
-We believe that finding, developing and retaining a world-class global workforce requires that we build and sustain an inclusive, ethical culture that values diversity, equity and inclusion; offers competitive and locally relevant compensation and benefits; and provides growth and development opportunities.
+As innovation and customer focus are important parts of our strategy to create long-term value, we aim to attract, motivate, develop, and retain talented employees at all levels who are aligned with and passionate about our Purpose by:

+- Building and sustaining an inclusive, ethical culture that values diversity, equity and inclusion ("DEI"); - Offering competitive and locally relevant compensation and benefits; and - Providing growth and development opportunities.

 Because our strategy includes developing strong, deep relationships with our veterinary customers, we have focused on growing our global companion animal diagnostics field-based organization.
-Since 2011, we have grown that organization almost 2.5 times, creating a world-class and experienced companion animal diagnostics field-based professional organization.

 Diversity, Equity, and Inclusion.
-Through diversity, equity, and inclusion ("DEI") efforts, we strive to ensure our global workplaces are dynamic, supportive of all our employees, and representative of our customers and communities.
-We believe that DEI is an essential driver of our innovation and success.
-Diverse talent is the foundation of a healthy and strong business.
+We believe that DEI among our employees helps drive both innovation and a better understanding of our increasingly global customer base.
+We employ inclusive recruitment practices to source diverse candidates and mitigate potential bias.
 Our global recruiting team connects our sourcing strategies with diversified talent channels and adopts core competencies that focus on valuing differences, to attract candidates with different backgrounds, ideas, and experiences who will help enrich our culture.
-Our entrepreneurial and collaborative spirit is enhanced when many different people, perspectives, and backgrounds are aligned toward achieving our Purpose.